M3RG-IITD/llamat/README.md

 Arguments flow from top to bottom in the above list.

-A script is provided to simplify running on our data, make the necessary path changes in the `train_repo.sh` file (in src folder) and run by calling `bash train_repo.sh`

 The Instruction finetuning process was performed on 8 Nvidia-A100 80GB GPUs via IIT Delhi's High Performance Computing facility.

-The weights of the input model must be stored in the Megatron format.
-To convert model weights from the HuggingFace format to Megatron format, `wt_fromhf.sh` is used.
-For the reverse conversion `wt_tohf.sh` is used.
-The model weights resulting from IFT are stored in the HF format to facilitate inference.

 ---
 ## Acknowledgements